Ordinary Time: Revised Common Lectionary usage

 Following the lead of the liturgical reforms of the Roman Rite, many Protestant churches also adopted the concept of an Ordinary Time alongside the Revised Common Lectionary, which applies the term to the period between Pentecost and Advent.
 However, use of the term is not common.

 Those that have adopted the Revised Common Lectionary include churches of the Anglican, Methodist, Lutheran, Old Catholic and Reformed traditions.

-Some Protestant denominations set off a time at the end of Ordinary Time known as Kingdomtide or Season of End Times.
-This period can range anywhere from only the three Sundays prior to Christ the King (as in the Wisconsin Synod Lutheran) to 13 or 14 weeks (most notably in the United Methodist Church).
+Some Protestant denominations further distinguish a period at the end of Ordinary Time as Kingdomtide or Season of End Times.
+This period can range anywhere from only the three Sundays prior to Christ the King (as in the Wisconsin Evangelical Lutheran Synod) to 13 or 14 weeks (most notably in the United Methodist Church).
 The Church of England observes this time between All Saints and Advent Sunday.

 In some traditions, what in the Roman Rite is the first period of Ordinary Time is called Epiphanytide (beginning on Epiphany Day in the Anglican Communion and Methodist churches) and from Trinity Sunday to Advent is called Trinitytide.
 In the Church of England, Sundays during "Ordinary Time" in this narrower sense are called "Sundays after Trinity", except the final four, which are termed "Sundays before Advent".
-In the Episcopal Church (United States), it is normal to refer to Sundays after Epiphany and Sundays after Pentecost (not Trinity).
+In the Episcopal Church (United States), it is normal to use the older Catholic names in English of Sundays after Epiphany and Sundays after Pentecost (not Trinity).

 The total number of Sundays varies according to the date of Easter and can range anything from 18 to 23.
 When there are 23, the Collect and Post-Communion for the 22nd Sunday are taken from the provision for the Third Sunday before Lent.